Separate application plus additional documentation required

 - A personal statement on why students want to apply (500 words or less).

-- A copy of their latest report card OR a letter of recommendation from a science, math, technology or other STEM teacher.
+- A letter of recommendation from a science, math, technology or other STEM teacher.

-Notification of acceptance will be on or before April 30th, 2020, with late applications being accepted until enrollment is full.
+Applications should be completed/postmarked by April 17, 2020.
+Notification of acceptance will be on or before April 30, 2020, with late applications being accepted until enrollment is full.
 Applications submitted after the camp fills will be waitlisted.
 Contact Jason Williams at the DNA Learning Center at email@example.com with questions.